jonnyhuck/huckathon.org/schools.md

 		//-->
 	</script> if you would like to be notified of their release.

-In the meantime, you are welcome to organise your own #Huckathon events, simply direct your participants to this website and direct them to the [instructions](http://huckathon.org/index.html#info)!
+In the meantime, you are welcome to organise your own Community Mapping events, simply direct your participants to this website and direct them to the [instructions](http://huckathon.org/index.html#info)!